emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 to perform.

 ### Action Points
-__Action Points__ can be spent to perform special abilities and to cast spells in Rangers and Ruffians.
+__Action Points__ (AP) can be spent to perform special abilities and to cast spells in Rangers and Ruffians.
 A characters total number of Action Points is equal to ```5 + their Intelligence```.
 So if a characters intelligence is ```-3```, they have ```2``` Action Points.
 If their intelligence is ```2```, they have ```7``` Action Points.
 Spent Action Points are restored after resting.
 See the [Resting](#resting) section for more details.

 ### Spell Power
-A character's __Spell Power__ determines how likely it is that an enemy will succumb to the affects of their abilities or spells.
+A character's __Spell Power__ (SP) determines how likely it is that an enemy will succumb to the affects of their abilities or spells.
 A character's Spell Power is defined to be ```12 + their Inner Fire```.
 So if a character has ```3``` Inner Fire, their Spell Power is ```15.``` This means that, if our wizard tried to turn someone into a frog, that entity would have to succeed a saving throw with a target